Dominic Picard: Professional career

-Winnipeg Blue Bombers
+Winnipeg Blue Bombers (first stint)

-Picard was drafted 23rd overall by the Winnipeg Blue Bombers in the 2006 CFL Draft and played with the club for three seasons.
+Picard was drafted 23rd overall by the Winnipeg Blue Bombers in the 2006 CFL draft and played with the club for three seasons.
 He started the Grey Cup in 2007 where he was leading an offensive line that allowed the fewest sacks in the CFL.
 He was working with Bob Wylie, who had coached for more than 20 years in the National Football League.

 Toronto Argonauts

 Picard then joined the Toronto Argonauts in 2009 as a top free agent and spent three seasons with the club where he has never missed a game with the organization, including his selection as the top lineman of the Argos and first Eastern All-Star award in 2011.

 Saskatchewan Roughriders

 Picard tested free agency for a second time in his professional career and signed with the Saskatchewan Roughriders on February 16, 2012.
 Picard was selected as the top lineman for the Riders in 2012 and 2014 as well as top Canadian of the team in 2012.
 He won his first Grey Cup championship with the Roughriders in the 2013.
 After the end of the 2013 season, Picard signed a contract extension with the Roughriders through the 2015 season.
 However, the Roughriders released him on January 5, 2015.